Harshit001-ctrl/codeAnt/README.md

+Firstly, run the command after download the project the command is - npm install

 In this repo.. you found 2 projects one is GitHub Clone and second is Login page both are responsive.

 here is the view of GitHub clone